 Even if you are unaware of it, chances are you will have benefitted from multifactor authentication – a process of adding multiple layers of security to an online system or remotely stored data.
-In a bid to ensure their digital security is robust and reliable, many businesses and organizations have added multi-factor authentication to their online services in recent years.
+In a bid to ensure their digital security is robust and reliable, many businesses and s have added multi-factor authentication to their online services in recent years.

 Multifactor authentication essentially requires users to supply two or more independent credentials to prove their identity.
 Whilst traditional sign-in processes may simply require a password (this is just a single factor of authentication), services employing a more robust security system may require an additional process such as email verification, using a chipped card, scanning a fingerprint, asking a security question or almost anything unique to the user.

 Whilst this additional process may seem like an inconvenience at the time, it could be the protective layer which stops unwanted eyes glancing upon sensitive and personal data.
 The more unique and robust the network of authentication processes which are implemented, the more securely the data is protected.